Skip to product information

 Auction record: 160 million euros, Christie's May 9, 2022

-ChatGAndy Warhol's "Howdy Doody", from the 1981 Myths series, is a color screen print featuring a young boy with a comically exaggerated face in bright colors.
-This series, made up of ten iconic figures representing 20th century pop culture, aims to reveal different facets of Warhol's personality.
+ChatGAndy Warhol's "Howdy Doody" from the 1981 Myths series is a color screenprint featuring a young boy with a comically exaggerated face in bright colors.
+The series, which features ten iconic figures representing 20th-century pop culture, aims to reveal different facets of Warhol's personality.
 "Howdy Doody" refers to a children's program that aired from 1947 to 1960.

-The boy's distinctive features, with an exaggeratedly accentuated mouth, nose, and cheeks, contribute to the series' recognizable commercial icons.
-Placed against a dark gray background, the primary colors of his bandana, plaid shirt, and gloves pop.
-The comical look and raised arm refer to his role as a puppet on the show The Howdy Doody, where he gained iconic notoriety.
+The boy's distinctive features, with an exaggerated mouth, nose, and cheeks, contribute to the show's recognizable commercial icons.
+Set against a dark gray background, the primary colors of his bandana, plaid shirt, and gloves stand out.
+The comical look and raised arm reference his role as a puppet on The Howdy Doody, where he gained iconic notoriety.

-To reinforce the three-dimensional effect, the work integrates diamond dust into the screen printing.
-Created in 1981, this hand-signed color screen print on Lenox Museum Board is numbered to an edition of 200 and published by Ronald Feldman Fine Arts, Inc., in New York.
-Printed by Rupert Jasen Smith, in New York, it is part of the Andy Warhol Myths portfolio, comprising 10 works, each illustrated and referenced in the catalog raisonné.
+To enhance the three-dimensional effect, the work incorporates diamond dust into the screenprint.
+Created in 1981, this hand-signed color screenprint on Lenox Museum Board is numbered in an edition of 200 and published by Ronald Feldman Fine Arts, Inc., New York.
+Printed by Rupert Jasen Smith, New York, it is part of the Andy Warhol Myths portfolio, comprising 10 works, each illustrated and referenced in the catalogue raisonné.

 ChatGP